marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 In Python and most other computer languages the basic mathematical operators are written as :math:`+, -, *,` and :math:`/`.
 In python exponentials are expressed by a double asterisk (:math:`*`\ :math:`*`) notation.
-Lets show some examples:
+Let us show some examples:

 .. code:: python